Peanut chutney

 2-3 tablespoons water

-Add all the ingredients except the peanuts to a small blender and purèe till very smooth.
-Add the peanuts and blitz till you have them chopped roughly.
-You do not want to have a smooth peanut-buttery paste, but small chunks.
-Adjust consistence with water till it is quite thick, but some folks like to chutney more runny.
+Add all the ingredients except the peanuts to a small blender and purèe until very smooth.
+Add the peanuts and blitz until they are chopped roughly.
+You do not want a smooth peanut-buttery paste but small chunks.
+Adjust the consistency with water until it is quite thick, but some folks like the chutney more runny.
 Taste for salt and chilli.

 Allow the flavours to come together for 3-4 hours and serve at room temperature.